 - Dry or flaky skin around the nipple

-Your baby can catch thrush while breastfeeding, or he can pass it to you.
-It can look like a white coating on his tongue and cheeks.
+Your baby can catch thrush while breastfeeding, or they can pass it to you.
+It can look like a white coating on their tongue and cheeks.

 Antifungal medicine treats thrush.
-Your baby will also need treatment if he's infected.
+Your baby will also need treatment if they're infected.

 Any pain in your breast could make you worry about breast cancer.
 Although nipple pain can be a sign of the condition, it's rarely the main symptom.
 You're much more likely to have a painless lump in your breast.